 Search Engine Optimization (SEO) Benefits

 Pinterest is a search engine, much like Google, but it’s a visual search engine.
-This means that with proper SEO techniques, you can have your pins in the top search results when people look for products in your niche.
+This means that with proper SEO techniques, — including relevant keywords in your pin titles, pin descriptions, and pinterest profile — you can have your affiliate pins in the top search results when the pinterest audience searches for products in your niche.

-Optimized pins drive organic traffic to your website.
-Additionally, affiliates can run ads with a Pinterest business account to reach a larger audience.
+Optimized pins drive free traffic and organic traffic to your ecommerce site.
+Additionally, affiliates can run pinterest ads with a pinterest business account to reach a larger pinterest audience beyond their organic following — a useful option for affiliates looking to scale their affiliate earnings faster with paid ads.

 Long Lifespan of Pinterest Pins